 2011 – Ryan Nugent-Hopkins, Edmonton Oilers

-The Edmonton Oilers’ selection of the center has hardly been a bad one – Ryan Nugent-Hopkins, the top-ranked North American skater that year, turned in his best season in 2018-19 with 69 points and has 61 in 65 games this season – but better options existed.
-One of those is Colorado Avalanche captain Gabriel Landeskog, who was taken second and has totaled 198 goals and 460 points to Nugent-Hopkins’ 169 and 443.
-Rising star Mika Zibanejad, ranked No. 2 overall among Europeans that year and taken sixth by the Ottawa Senators, has recorded 98 goals the past three seasons – 41 in 2019-20 – for the New York Rangers and has 75 points in his 57 games this season.
+The Edmonton Oilers’ selection of the forward has hardly been a bad one – Ryan Nugent-Hopkins, the top-ranked North American skater that year, turned in his best season in 2018-19 with 69 points – but better options existed.
+One of those is Colorado Avalanche captain Gabriel Landeskog, who was taken second and has totaled 218 goals and 512 points to Nugent-Hopkins’ 185 and 478.
+Mika Zibanejad, ranked No. 2 overall among Europeans that year and taken sixth by the Ottawa Senators, has scored 122 goals in 267 games over the past four seasons – 41 in 2019-20 – for the New York Rangers and had 75 points in his 57 games in 2019-20.

-Nugent-Hopkins also finds himself as mostly a winger now, often on the left side of Connor McDavid, which certainly will help anyone’s point totals.
-With McDavid and Leon Draisaitl occupying the middle as the best one-two center punch in the NHL, the Oilers probably don’t want a top overall pick handling third-line duty in the middle – and Edmonton needs help on the wing anyway.
+Nugent-Hopkins, drafted as a center, also finds himself as mostly a winger now, sometimes on the left side of Connor McDavid, which certainly will help anyone’s point totals.
+However, with McDavid and Leon Draisaitl starting to pair up on the same line, Nugent-Hopkins has moved to the second line and remained on the wing, rather than playing in the middle.
 Nugent-Hopkins has been a good pick for Edmonton, not a great one worthy of the No. 1 overall selection.
+Still, Nugent-Hopkins and the Oilers are in it for the long haul, with the 28-year-old eschewing free agency to sign a below-market, eight-year, $41 million extension last month.

 2014 – Aaron Ekblad, Florida Panthers

-Speaking of Draisaitl – the Florida Panthers can’t be unhappy with Aaron Ekblad, the big, strong defenseman whose game has grown this season, as he’s reached the 40-point mark for the first time ever.
+Speaking of Draisaitl – the Florida Panthers can’t be unhappy with Aaron Ekblad, the big, strong defenseman who reached the 40-point mark for the first time ever in 2019-20.
 A top-pair, right-shot defender is a sought-after commodity in the NHL, especially one that won the 2015 Calder Trophy winner as the league’s top rookie that season.

 Related: Oilers with 100-Point Seasons

 Still … it just can’t be easy for Florida to watch Draisaitl, the No. 3 pick that year, night after night.
-He’s recorded four straight seasons of 70-plus points and 100-plus each of the past two seasons, with 50 goals in 2018-19 and league-leading totals of 67 assists and 110 points this season.
-It’s little consolation to the Panthers that the Buffalo Sabres also passed on Draisaitl, now one of the NHL’s most dynamic offensive players, in favor of Sam Reinhardt with the second pick.
+He’s recorded five straight seasons of 70-plus points, scored 50 goals in 2018-19, posted league-leading totals of 67 assists and 110 points in 2019-20 and piled up 84 points in 56 games this past season – with an average of 1.4 points per game since the start of 2018-19.
+It’s little consolation to the Panthers that the Buffalo Sabres also passed on Draisaitl, one of the NHL’s most dynamic offensive players, in favor of Sam Reinhardt with the second pick.

 2012 – Nail Yakupov, Oilers

-The Oilers made 40 percent of the top overall picks in the past 10 years, and unfortunately for them, they dominate this list.
+The Oilers, unfortunately for them, dominate this list.
 Edmonton came out of the 2010s with McDavid (No. 1 overall in 2015) and Draisaitl, so its efforts in the draft during that period can hardly be deemed a failure.
-Still, the greatness of those two players obscures the fact that the Oilers perhaps should have had even more, given that they picked at the top of the draft four times in five years.
+Still, the greatness of those two players obscures the fact that the Oilers could have had even more, given that they picked at the top of the draft four times in five years.

 Nail Yakupov, one of the biggest failures in draft history, has been largely forgotten in northern Alberta, which is perhaps the best the franchise can hope for when it comes to the 2012 draft.
 The Russian forward, gone from the NHL for two seasons now, represents a rarity for a top overall NHL draft pick: A near-complete bust, a player who not only failed to establish himself as an upper-echelon talent, but one who was unable to carve out any semblance of a productive career.
 Yakupov, who received top rankings from NHL Central Scouting and other scouting services that year, lasted 252 games and recorded 50 goals and 61 assists.
 He bounced from Colorado to St. Louis in his final two seasons before returning to Russia to play in the KHL.

-It’s not realistic, but… how would 2018-19 Vezina Trophy winner Andrei Vasilevskiy, the top-ranked goaltending prospect in 2012 who was taken 19th by the Tampa Bay Lightning, look in net for the Oilers right now?
+It’s not realistic, but… how would 2018-19 Vezina Trophy winner and 2021 Conn Smythe Trophy winner Andrei Vasilevskiy, the top-ranked goaltending prospect in 2012 who was taken 19th by the Tampa Bay Lightning, look in net for the Oilers right now?

 2017 – Nico Hischier, New Jersey Devils

 Is it too early to judge drafts this recent?
 Of course, it is.
-But we’re doing it anyway.
+We’re doing it anyway.

-Blame Avalanche rookie defenseman Cale Makar, the fourth overall selection, for Nico Hischier’s inclusion on this list.
-Hischier, a center, has shown some promise in his three seasons with 51 goals and 135 points, but he’s only played in 127 of 151 possible games the past two years.
+Blame Avalanche defenseman Cale Makar, the fourth overall selection, for Nico Hischier’s inclusion on this list.
+Hischier, a center, has shown some promise in his four seasons with 57 goals and 146 points, but he’s only played in 148 of a possible 208 games in the past three.

-Makar, meanwhile, might be ticketed for greatness – his dynamic work from the blue line resulted in 50 points in 57 games for a young and speedy Avs club.
-He was ranked ninth among North American prospects that year, while Hischier was second.
+Makar, meanwhile, might be ticketed for greatness with 94 points and a plus-29 rating in 101 career games.
+One of the NHL’s elite skaters who fits right in with a speedy Avs club, Makar was ranked ninth among North American prospects that year, while Hischier was second.

 2010 – Taylor Hall, Oilers

-Easy, everyone – Taylor Hall was, of course, anything but a bad pick 10 years ago, notching an 80-point season in 2013-14 and a 95-point effort in 2017-18.
-He’s averaged 0.86 points in his career.
-However, he’s reached 60 points only one other time in his 10 full seasons.
-Hall is another one who falls into the “very good player” category but isn’t a bonafide star, meaning Edmonton earned three spots on this dubious list.
+Easy, everyone – Taylor Hall was, of course, anything but a bad pick 10 years ago, notching an 80-point season in 2013-14 and a 95-point effort in 2017-18 – when he won the Hart Trophy as league MVP with the Devils.
+However, he’s reached 60 points only one other time in his nine full seasons.
+Hall is another one who falls into the “very good player” category but isn’t a bonafide star.

-The 2010s certainly delivered talents worthy of their No. 1 overall status – McDavid, Colorado’s Nathan McKinnon, and the Toronto Maple Leafs’ Auston Matthews are all young superstars who made immediate impacts and could be on the road to the Hall of Fame.
-The rollercoaster results of that decade of top selections is destined to be remembered for just how well teams can do when picking first – and just how badly they can miss.
+The last 11 years certainly delivered talents worthy of their No. 1 overall status – McDavid, Colorado’s Nathan McKinnon, and the Toronto Maple Leafs’ Auston Matthews are all young superstars who made immediate impacts and could be on the road to the Hall of Fame.
+The rollercoaster results of that stretch of top selections is destined to be remembered for just how well teams can do when picking first – and just how badly they can miss.

 I’m a resident of the Chicago suburbs by way of White Plains, NY.
 I worked for the Associated Press sports department in New York City for 10 years before moving to Chicago in 2005, when the AP’s then-internet division entered into a joint venture with STATS LLC.
 I worked for STATS for 11 years, until 2016.
 Since then I’ve covered the Rangers for Elite Sports NY, a hyper-local website, writing long form features and news stories.
 I’m very excited to be a part of The Hockey Writers.